 Olivia left discreetly and when she came back to change the sheets there was a fifty dollar bill on the pillow.

-Olivia thought 'Janet’s a survivor... good thing her husband’s a successful dentist'.
+Olivia had to smile.
+'Janet’s a survivor... good thing her husband’s a successful dentist'.

 Lana Ferall was quiet during her hourly appointment.
 Olivia needed the change.

 Her last appointment for the day was Susan Aaron.
 Susan was a Social Worker and always encouraged Olivia to talk.
 Susan said it helped her to relax.
 She said it made all the difference between what she dealt with at work that was her responsibility and other peoples' problems.
-She could be empathetic and still distant.
+With Olivia she could be empathetic and still distant.